klaarnut/user-docs/en/register-and-login-system.md

 To​ allow​ website​ visitor​s​ to​ register​ in​ your​ website​ as​ a​ member for​ purpose such​ as​ some​ privilege page​ access​ or​ some​ part​ of​ website​ admin​ interface for​ some​ exclusive​ users,​ you can​ activate​ the​ Built-in Login​ System​ to​ allow​ users to​ use​ their​ current​ account​ from​ **Google​ Email, Facebook, Twitter, LINE**, and​ also​ the​ direct register​ with​ their​ email​ address​ is​ support​ed.

-## Activate Google for register and login system
+## Activate Google for website register and login system

 Google Login Setup for Built-in Channels in your website

 ![image](images/login_system.png)

 Google Login Setup for Built-in Channels requires Google API Setup.
-Don't worry if you don't feel familar with Google API setup, you can follow easy setup below.
+Don't worry if you don't feel familiar with Google API Setup, you can follow easy setup below.

 1. Open Google Console website at https://console.developers.google.com/ .
-Login with your google email (Gmail) or register if you don't hace one.
+Login with your google email (Gmail) or register if you don't have one.

 2. In Google APIs page, click **Create** for setting your new Google API.